gaehlerm/SoftwareEngineering/README.md

     low_temp_alert: State
 ```

-Now the `heater_state` can be `on` or `off`.
+Now the `heater_state` can be either `on` or `off`.
 This is much more intuitive to read.

-Once one found this solution it looks so natural.
-This code is so much more readable than the encoded string that is absolutely worth the additional effort it takes to write this struct and the enum.
-The code has now become significantly longer, but remember: we always code for readability and not for the fewest lines of code.
+Once one found this solution, it looks so natural.
+This code is much more readable than the encoded string.
+It is definitely worth the extra effort required to write this struct and enum.
+The code has now become significantly longer, but remember: we always code for readability, not for the fewest lines of code.

-The code using this dataclass is super simple.
-Opposite to the string solution there is no logic, comparison or anything similar required.
+The code utilizing this dataclass is very straightforward.
+Opposite of the string solution, there is no need for logic, comparison, or anything similar.
 It is simply obvious how to use it.

 ```py
 if water_state.high_temp_alert == State.on: